 Demonstrate a risk management methodology that adequately identifies and mitigates risks related to the specified service and its user community.

+[US / EZP800-63-2: §7.3.1.2 f), §8.3.2.2.3]

 AL2_CO_ISM#040 Continuity of Operations Plan

 Have and keep updated a Continuity of Operations Plan that covers disaster recovery and the resilience of the specified service.